Equivariant Structure on Smash Powers: Unstable equivariant homotopy theory

 \chapter{Unstable equivariant homotopy theory}

 In this section we will recall results from (unstable) equivariant homotopy theory.
 We begin with a recollection on model structures on $\G$-spaces and will continue with some consequences of the results of Illman \cite{Ill}.
-We work in the pointed setting $\catT$ (the category of based, compactly generated, weak Hausdorff spaces)\oko{}{(cf.~\ref{topmodelcat})} as this is the more important case for us, but all results could be stated in the unbased category $\catU$ as well.
+We work in the pointed setting $\catT$ (the category of based, compactly generated, weak Hausdorff spaces) as this is the more important case for us, but all results could be stated in the unbased category $\catU$ as well.
+We refer to the objects of \(\catT\) as spaces.